 The rigors of college can be especially challenging for students who must also balance a career or family life.
 Online learning provides a convenient, flexible alternative that can fit around students’ existing schedules.

-In 2012, the NCES indicated that 1.6% of Rhode Island’s higher education students were enrolled in online courses exclusively.
-Another 10.1% of students were participating in a hybrid of online and on-campus courses.
-Those numbers have risen in years since, as colleges have increased their online offerings.
+2018 data from the NCES indicated that 4.6% of Rhode Island’s higher education students were enrolled in online courses exclusively.
+Another 9.8% of students were participating in a hybrid of online and on-campus courses.
+Those numbers continue to rise as colleges have increased their online offerings.

 Ivy League Brown University opened its first online undergraduate courses in 2013, and the program has continued to grow since.
-Mid-career professionals may be especially interested in Brown’s Executive Master programs, which blend online and on-campus study in the following programs: Business, Cybersecurity, Healthcare Leadership, Science and Technology Leadership.
+Mid-career professionals may be especially interested in Brown’s Executive Master programs, which blend online and on-campus study in fields like business, cybersecurity, and healthcare.

-Johnson & Wales University, a private nonprofit university in Providence, offers a particularly robust selection of online programs, including 19 Bachelor of Science degree programs from Accounting to Tourism & Hospitality Management, 7 Bachelor of Science in Business Administration degree programs and 24 graduate level programs.
+Johnson & Wales University, a private nonprofit university in Providence, offers a particularly robust selection of online programs, including more than 60 undergraduate and graduate degree programs in areas from accounting to tourism and hospitality management, and more than a dozen unique certificate programs.